Left: Ekaterina circa, 1998

 Height and Weight: 5’3″ and 110 pounds

-Distinguishing Characteristics: White Female, Brown hair, Green eyes, Ekaterina has a scar on her left ankle and her nickname is “Katie”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Green eyes, Ekaterina has a scar on her left ankle and her nickname is “Katie”

 NCMEC Number: 849820